MQTTCool/auth-hook-example/README.md

 * Download this project.
 * As the lastest version of the MQTT.Cool JavaScript library is always available through [`unpkg`](https://unpkg.com/#/), it is hot-linked in the html page.
-* RequireJS is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
 * jQuery is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
 * Deploy this demo on MQTT.Cool (used as Web server) or in any external Web